shivangdubey/HacktoberFest2020/java/README.md

     - To find nth fibonacci number using Dynamic Programming
     - Bubble sort algorithm implementation in Java
     - Selection sort algorithm implementation in Java
+    - Simple program to check Leap year
+    - PhoneBook using HashMap
+    - To print given String in reverse
+    - To print palindrome of given number
+    - To print palindrome of given String
+    - To check if given number is prime or not